gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Parallel download of dependencies

-Gradle will now download dependencies from remote repositories in parallel.
+Gradle will now download dependencies from remote repositories in parallel (both metadata and artifacts).
 It will also make sure that if you build multiple projects in parallel (with `--parallel`) and that 2 projects try to download the same dependency at the same time, that dependency wouldn't be downloaded twice.

 ### Default Zinc compiler upgraded from 0.3.7 to 0.3.13